-\textbf{MAG} Overall, our \proj methods achieved significant benefits compared to the majority of the baselines and even the best baseline StruRW among them.
-If we consider the relative improvement to ERM performance (also the performance of the baselines except StruRW), it is over $45\%$ of average relative benefit when training on the US graph and the near $100\%$ of average relative benefits when training on the CN graph.
-This validates our discussion in the existing gap that current methods lack of ability to address structure shift in principle.
-When compared to StruRW as discussed in the main text, our \projew methods already outperform StruRW and the handle in LS leads to additional benefits due to the LS as shown in table~\ref{table:magstats}.
-We think the main benefits should come from our principled way of addressing CSS with $\mgamma$ that is unbiased with LS and the additional robustness in using soft label predictions and regularized least square estimations.
-This also explains why IWDAN as the non-graph method in addressing conditional shift and LS fails under the MAG dataset as pointed out in the main text.
+\textbf{MAG} Overall, our \proj methods demonstrated significant advantages over the majority of baseline approaches, including the top-performing baseline, StruRW.
+When considering the relative improvement to ERM performance (as well as the performance of other baselines, except StruRW), there is an average relative benefit of over 45$\%$ when training on the US graph and nearly 100$\%$ when training on the CN graph.
+This substantial improvement corroborates our discussion regarding the existing gap, where current methods fall short in effectively addressing structure shifts.
+As detailed in the main text, our \projew methods not only surpass StruRW in performance but also yield additional benefits from handling LS, as the LS degree indicated in Table~\ref{table:magstats}.
+We believe the primary advantages stem from our principled approach to addressing CSS with $\mgamma$, which remains unbiased by LS, and the enhanced robustness afforded by using soft label predictions and regularized least square estimations.
+This also elucidates the shortcomings of IWDAN, a non-graph method for addressing conditional shift and LS, which underperforms under the MAG dataset conditions as discussed in the main text.

-We then discuss the extent of performance improvements and their connections to the actual degree of structure shift.
-We observe that the experimental results are mostly consistent with the CSS measures in table~\ref{table:magstats}.
-For instance, the generalizations from US to JP and CN to JP exhibit a smaller degree of CSS compared to other scenarios, which results in fewer improvements compared to others.
-Likewise, the generalizations between the US and CN have comparably fewer improvements.
-On the other hand, the degree of LS can be less observable from the results of \projlw since \projlw alone leads to marginal improvements.
-Nonetheless, by comparing the additional benefits of LS mitigation in \projb compared to \projew, the scenarios with larger LS (like $US\rightarrow CN$, $CN\rightarrow US$, $US\rightarrow RU$, $CN\rightarrow DE$) lead to greater benefits.
+We next explore the relationship between performance improvements and the degree of structure shift.
+The experimental results align closely with the CSS measurements shown in Table~\ref{table:magstats}.
+For example, the transitions from US to JP and CN to JP involve a smaller degree of CSS compared to other scenarios, resulting in relatively modest improvements.
+Similarly, generalizations between the US and CN also show fewer benefits.
+Conversely, the impact of LS is less evident in the outcomes associated with \projlw, as this approach alone yields only marginal improvements.
+However, when we evaluate the additional gains from LS mitigation provided by \projb in comparison to \projew, scenarios with larger LS (such as $US\rightarrow CN$, $CN\rightarrow US$, $US\rightarrow RU$, and $CN\rightarrow DE$ ) demonstrate more substantial benefits.